Everyone has different strengths.

 Sometimes, a little adjustment can make a test or assignment less daunting.
 If you have appropriate documentation, Kathy Perzanowski, our Learning Specialist, can find ways to make learning and living at college easier for you.

 More information is available on:

 Nervous about taking the big plunge into college?
-We offer a five-day program right before freshman orientation.
+We offer a five-day program right before first-year orientation.
 You’ll have fun, make new friends, and start your first semester with confidence.

 Assignments, essays, presentations, tests, exams, deadlines – making the transition from high school to college can be tough.
 In one-on-one and small group sessions, our counselors will discuss how you can manage your time and meet your goals.